DarrachBarneveld/Project3-CodeInstitute/README.md

 ### Data Formatting

-To present data in a clear and organized manner, the website utilized the [Tabulate](https://pypi.org/project/tabulate/) library, which allowed for easy formatting and creation of tables that were easy to read and comprehend.
+To present data in a clear and organised manner, the website utilised the [Tabulate](https://pypi.org/project/tabulate/) library, which allowed for easy formatting and creation of tables that were easy to read and comprehend.

 ![Viewing Workouts](documentation/images/workouts.png)

 ![Custom Macro Information](documentation/images/macros.png)

-The combination of well-chosen colors and structured data tables enhanced the overall user experience and usability of the website.
+The combination of well-chosen colours and structured data tables enhanced the overall user experience and usability of the website.

 [Back to Table of Contents](#table-of-contents)